Southern Comfort: Varieties

-In the United States, Southern Comfort is available as 42 US proof (21% ABV), 70 US proof (35% ABV), 80 US proof (40% ABV), 100 US proof (50% ABV), and in Australia it is 60 US proof (30% ABV).
-Varieties including additional flavorings, such as lime and caramel, were introduced by Brown–Forman in the latter years of their ownership, but were discontinued by Sazerac.
+In the United States, Southern Comfort is available as 42 U.S. proof (21% ABV), 70 U.S. proof (35% ABV), 80 U.S. proof (40% ABV), 100 U.S. proof (50% ABV), and in Australia it is 60 U.S. proof (30% ABV).
+Varieties including additional flavorings, such as lime and caramel, were introduced by Brown-Forman in the latter years of their ownership, but were discontinued by Sazerac.

 Eggnog products

 Also seasonally available is Southern Comfort-branded eggnog.
 These currently include two variations of eggnog flavors, Traditional and Vanilla Spice.
 The Traditional flavor is usually available in 1 usqt and 1/2 usgal sizes.
 These eggnog products contain no alcohol.

 Previously, there were also ground coffees available with both of these eggnog flavorings, but the coffee products have since been discontinued.

 In cocktails

-Southern Comfort is used in the creation of numerous cocktails, including the Alabama Slammer.
+Southern Comfort is used in the creation of numerous cocktails, including the Alabama slammer.

 One of the earliest Southern Comfort-based cocktails to be marketed was the Scarlett O'Hara, named after the character and concocted in tribute to the release of the film adaptation of Gone with the Wind in 1939.
 The mixture includes Southern Comfort, cranberry juice, and fresh lime.

-Alternative rock band Brand New included a song titled "Soco Amaretto Lime" as the closing track on their debut album Your Favorite Weapon.
+American rock band Brand New included a song titled "Soco Amaretto Lime" as the closing track on their debut studio album Your Favorite Weapon (2001).
 The recipe has become a common specialty cocktail during Emo Nights at dance clubs.